 You Said...We Did...

-Many decisions and actions are based on the results of feedback from students and are reported through the Colleges ‘You Said…We Did…’ intranet site.
-Examples include the introduction of a College wide feedback policy and the recruitment of a Lecturer in Exotics.
+Many decisions and actions are based on the results of feedback from students and are reported through the RVCs ‘You Said…We Did…’ intranet site.
+Examples include the introduction of a RVC wide feedback policy and the recruitment of a Lecturer in Exotics.